pthorsson/nordvpn-cli-toolkit/README.md

 Script: `bin/get-connection-status`

 Will make an request against the NordVPN `get_user_info_data` endpoint and return wether connected to NordVPN or not.
+Script will exit with code `0` or connected to NordVPN, otherwise it will exit with code `1`.

+#### Options

+- `--minimal` - Will print `CONNECTED` or `NOT_CONNECTED` depending on connection status.
+In case of error such as no internet connection this will print `ERROR`.
+- `--silent` - Will not print anything and only exit script with exit code `0` or `1`, see description above.

 #### Example